New Wayfinder partnership project is encouraging Croydon's residents to get active in the great outdoors

 The Trust, working directly with the Partnership, has already successfully secured funding from Veolia Environmental Trust and the Gannett Foundation.
 It has also provided essential match funding towards the Partnership's successful SITA Trust grants, previously received for the restoration and creation of various ponds in the Partnership area and for Small Blue Butterfly habitat improvement works.

 Lots of essential tools and equipment have been kindly purchased for the Downlands Partnership's practical conservation work.
-Recently contributions have been made towards the purchase of new livestock and shearing equipment to support the delivery of the conservation grazing programme and gloves for summer school/scout groups.
+Recently contributions have been made towards the purchase of new livestock and shearing equipment to support the delivery of the conservation grazing programme and tree poppers to support scrub clearance tasks.

 For the Trust to be a continued success it needs a strong core membership.
 The Trust currently has over 150 memberships but more would be very welcome.
 Please see the Downlands Trust membership form on their website.
 If you would prefer to make a one off donation there is of course this option as well.